BrokenShell/LambdaData/README.md

     iota(start, *, stop=None, step=1, stride=0)
     Iota
        Iterator of a given range with grouping size equal to the stride.
+       The stop parameter is exclusive, if none is provided the algorithm will start at zero and use the start parameter as the exclusive stopping point.
-       If stride is zero - a single dimensional iterator is returned.
+           This is the same behavior as Random.randrange() If stride is zero - a single dimension iterator is returned.
+           Otherwise, stride controls the length of the inner sequences.

        DocTests:
        >>> list(iota(10))